The senior-studio alternative to Toptal

 Codivox (managed studio)

 A senior team that owns delivery end to end - AI-accelerated, human-reviewed, fixed-scope.
-You get the outcome (a shipped MVP, SaaS, or web app), not a contractor you have to babysit.
+You get the outcome, not a contractor you have to direct.

 Best for: Shipping a product or feature without managing the engineering yourself.